-The shortfall is especially acute this year considering the impact the coronavirus has had on the economy.
+The shortfall is acute this year considering the impact the coronavirus continues to have on the economy.
 Many people who lost jobs are turning to food pantries and other charitable organizations to help make ends meet.
 At the same time, many groups that normally count on in-person donations, from religious organizations to arts groups, saw their revenue streams cut during lockdown restrictions.

-Supporting your favorite causes can potentially reduce your tax burden, but changes in the tax code plus the stimulus bill passed in the spring known as the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) affected how charitable donations are counted for tax purposes.
+In addition to helping alleviate these issues, supporting your favorite causes can potentially reduce your tax burden but changes in the tax code affect how charitable donations are counted for tax purposes.
 Here’s what you need to know about charitable deductions.

 The Tax Cuts and Jobs Act of 2017 allows donors to take off up to 60% of their adjusted gross income (AGI) from cash donations to certain charities in 2018 through 2025.
 (For stock donations, it’s 30% of AGI.)
 This includes public charities and private foundations other than nonoperating private foundations.
 Individuals may carry forward (for five years) any qualifying cash contributions that exceed the 60% ceiling for the tax year of the contribution, according to Sax LLP, a tax advisory firm that works closely with Charity Navigator.

 Here are a few things to consider: